 Parcels are public record information but have never been assembled and displayed to the public in one easily accessible place.
 Parcels usually live on paper maps and government databases.
 Loveland has been moving this data from cabinets and silos into the shared online world.

-Over the last 18 months, we have researched all 3,234 counties in the USA and assembled as many parcels as possible through a combination of downloading data and importing data from mailed DVDs.
+We have researched all 3,234 counties in the USA and assembled as many parcels as possible through a combination of downloading data and importing data from mailed DVDs.

 The keepers of parcel data typically fall into three categories: local governmental agencies, state agencies, and third party hosts.
 Some cities, counties and states make this information accessible online.